End of easy money for mini-refiners splitting U.S. shale?

 Kinder Morgan announced the first such splitter in 2012, backed by a long-term contract with powerhouse trader BP Plc.
 It started up the second of the combined $436 million Houston plants in July.

-Buckeye Partners LP built another in Corpus Christi that started up this year, supported by Trafigura Trading LLC {TRAFG.UL].
+Buckeye Partners LP built another in Corpus Christi that started up this year, supported by Trafigura Trading LLC.
 Trafigura also will buy all the output from Magellan Midstream Partners LP’s $250 million, 50,000 bpd Corpus Christi splitter now under construction.
 It is slated to be complete in 2016.

 Other projects in earlier stages that lack a committed buyer for the output may not proceed, including Castleton Commodities International’s proposed 100,000 bpd splitter in Corpus Christi.
 The Port of Corpus Christi said Castleton remains slated to start construction in mid-2016, but Fielden said it may be too late with others already filling the condensate niche.